Did you know indoor air is 2-5x more polluted than outdoor air, according to the EPA?

 Image from intellipure

-This DFS technology is currently used in hospitals, medical clean rooms, government buildings, and military applications.
+Currently, hospitals, medical clean rooms, government buildings, and military applications use the DFS technology.

 Since hearing my friend Max raving about the Intellipure, I knew I wanted to try it and learn more.
 I invited the founder of the company, Vinny Lobdell, on to my podcast to discuss air pollution and filtration systems more in-depth.
 And then I tried it for myself.